Be More Productive With Your Art Career

 Solve A Problem

-Solving problems that arise in a timely manner is a sure way to prevent plateaus or even worse, loss of sales.
+Solving problems that arise promptly is a sure way to prevent plateaus or, worse, sales loss.

 The first step is to be able to identify problems.

 Distinguishing dilemmas is done by reviewing your strategies.

 The good news is that you are already good at solving problems.

 Take your art for example.

 - How can I fix the proportions of the subject I am painting or drawing?

 - How can I enhance the color balance or the use of light?